billkarsh/SpikeGLX/Markdown/Manual-Text.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

+* `-<T>`: Samples the data stream in this channel to calculate and then subtract the time average value; effectively subtracting the DC component.
+This only affects graphing.
+The value is updated every 5 seconds.
+This may create artifactual steps during the initial settling phase of Imec preamps.

 * `-<S>`: At each timepoint all electrodes on this shank within a disc of specified radius are averaged.
 The locations of electrodes are known from your shank map.
 The average is subtracted from this channel.
 This only